 Surveillance video may be provided to the panel.
-The panel may view and discuss the footage with you.
+The panel will view the footage with you and ask for you to respond to it.

 Please contact the referrer to receive copies of any surveillance video applicable to your claim if this is listed as part of your referral documentation.
 You must do this before your hearing.